iluvjava/Maths/Notebook 2.0/AMATH 503/Bessel's Equation.md

 During the first few steps of the Frobenius Method, we get the value of $s$, and we see that it's $s = \pm p$, but we only solved for $p > 0$, and now, we are going to take a look at the case where $p < 0$.

+> This is tied to Frobenius method, when there are 2 roots for exponent of the offset exponent, we would would need to solve a different ODE to get the full solution, with 2 linear independent series.

 Now we still assume that $p > 0$, but we let $s = -p$ to be one of the solution for the Frobenius Method.

 However, if we are going to solve, the whole process will have to be went through again, however, notice that the only difference is that $p = -p$.
 Therefore, we can take the shortcut of looking for $y_2(x)$ explicitly, replacing by $p$ with $-p$, then, we have this expression: